 Dr. Mark Weiser from the Sheba Medical Center at Tel Hashomer Hospital in Israel found a direct correlation between the number of cigarettes a smoker inhales and his IQ.
 People with lower IQs are the ones who tend to be smokers and the heavier the smoker, the lower the IQ.

 “It was really quite a straightforward study,” says Weiser, who compared the cognitive test scores of male adolescent smokers and non-smokers.
-“We looked at cross-sectional data on IQ and smoking cigarettes, and looked at people’s smoking status and their IQs,” he tells ISRAEL21c.
+“We looked at cross-sectional data on IQ and smoking cigarettes, and looked at people’s smoking status and their IQs,” he says.